jstachio/kiwi/readme.md

 * **[Latest SNAPSHOT Ezkv doc](https://jstach.io/ezkv/)**
 * **[Current released Ezkv doc](https://jstach.io/doc/ezkv/current/apidocs)**

+**While this readme does contain some documentation the above is the preferred documentation and more likely to be correct!**

 ## Why and Use Case

 Ezkv allows **"users"** to decide where their configuration comes from instead of developers.